Formatting Guidelines

 The section is for expression of gratitude to individuals or organisations for all possible technical assistance, ideas, financial (material) aid, which made the research possible, etc.

-If you have no Acknowledgments state “None”.
+If you have no Acknowledgements, state “None”.

-Conflict of interests
+Conflict of Interest

 References

 In this case, the names and years of sources in the text should clearly coincide with the data in the list of references.
 It is not allowed to mention more than 3 sources in one citation.
+The list of references should be in English (transliteration is not allowed), references arranged in alphabetical order, and formatted according to APA 6th Referencing Style (2010).

-ARTICLE LAYOUT TEMPLATE IN ENGLISH
+ARTICLE LAYOUT TEMPLATE

 SAMPLE LIST OF REFERENCES IN ENGLISH